Fuel for Summer

 State of Hunger

 Hunger can be hard to recognize, but it is all around us.
-According to Feeding America’s Map the Meal Gap 2024 research, more than 350,000 people in San Diego County are food insecure.
+According to Feeding America’s Map the Meal Gap 2024 research, nearly 400,000 people in San Diego County are food insecure.

 Bag of groceries